eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		**foreign key**s liable for violating this constraint in the **referenced table** (or **parent table**) can be invalidated or modified \cite{WikipediaContributors2018a34}.
+	- When designing databases, **foreign key**s facilitate the modeling of relationships between different entities
+		\cite{WikipediaContributors2018a34}.